ucrania/HM/README.md

-# Example: ADC1
+# HM Project

-This test code shows how to configure ADC1 and read the voltage connected to GPIO pin.

-### ADC1 functions:

-ADC1_CHANNEL_6: GPIO34, voltage range [0V..1.1V], the data range [0..4095]

-### Test:

-Please connect the test voltage to GPIO34
+### MAXREFDES117 : using MAX30105 IC
+This is a small project to read the Heart beat rate (bpm) and Pulse oximetry.